purpleidea/flabbergast/README.md

 The logo is the worst symbolic representation of contextual lookup, previously called inside-out lookup.

+At every point, I made design decisions that were what I thought are the “best”.
+Some of them are going to seem wrong to you; some of them are going to seem wrong to me.
+I will happily tell you the reason or goal for a decision, but I will never defend it.
+Experience always changes our views on things, but one cannot regret decisions where one's past self failed to be clairvoyant–that is unrealistic.
+Even if a feature achieves its goal, you might disagree with the goal.
+My goals, in no particular order, are:

+- Do not be truthy.
+- Use words for complicated or unusual operations in preference to symbols.
+The symbols we have so far are mathematics and logical operators, string join, null coalescence, and the attribute definitions.
+I slightly regret attribute definitions, but they are so common, using words would be very cumbersome.
+- Fail in the most helpful way possible (i.e., fail as early and explicitly as possible).
+- Avoid magic names.
+Current, there are `args`, `value`, and the ones generated automatically in lists.
+I am strongly opposed to users knowing about the one in lists; in future, they might be randomised on startup.
+- Avoid strings as messengers for structured data.
+This is part of the reason for lacking an evaluation operator.
+- Do not dictate policy to the user.
+For instance, the predecessor to Flabbergast had a frame merge operator and it had control over how conflicting attributes were merged.
+The fricassée expressions give that control to the user.
+This is also why schema validation is unlikely; it will always be a subset of what the user really needs.
+This serves the “do not be truthy” goal.
+- Efficiency is not as important as creating comprehensible, uniform code.
+Flabbergast programs should never be on a serving path, so having them be very efficient is not critical.
+In making decisions, doing something that uses the existing nature of the language is preferable to doing it efficiently.
+Efficiency is something that the compiler can worry about, not something use user should.
+- Don't circumvent lookup.
+The lookup semantics are complicated, but powerful.
+Use them whenever possible, and avoid creating new semantics.
+Once the user has learnt them, they should never have to learn new ones, or make the mode switch to new lookup semantics.
+- Don't circumvent overriding.
+Again, the override and definition semantics are complicated.
+A user should not have to switch through multiple modes of override semantics.

 ## Alternatives
 You may be interested in [Jsonnet](http://google.github.io/jsonnet/doc/), which is inspired by the same forces, but takes design decisions in very different ways.